derekburgess/jaws/IMPLEMENTATION_PLAN.md

 - Migration, health-check, and smoke-test jobs.
 - Runtime operations and security-boundary documentation.
 - Container provenance in experiment runs.

+### Completion evidence

+- Commit `57b367e` builds the pinned CPU analyzer as image `sha256:b61aa05c127f7b66034d861a038aed22a9e16bb0e40e4c0aeaf8b90d96bdd75d`; its OCI revision label is `57b367e` and the checked-out tree was clean.
+- The analyzer runs non-root on a read-only filesystem with every capability dropped and no CUDA packages.
+The sensor alone receives `NET_RAW`/`NET_ADMIN`; its payload-free 82-byte TEST-NET fixture parses with `tshark` without live capture.
+- Pinned Neo4j starts healthy, migrations 1–7 apply, restart preserves the named data volume, and a second migration is idempotent.
+Artifact volumes persist independently and every retained experiment bundle is checksum verified.
+- A Compose-run Benchmark v1 smoke experiment completed 48/48 cells and verified 48/48 bundles.
+Bundle provenance records the exact analyzer digest plus experiment/hypothesis schema `1.0.0`; numeric runs correctly have no model identity, while model-backed profiles require `JAWS_MODEL_DIGEST`.
+- GPU correctness remains separate from capability loading: the overlay and build contract validate in CI, while the runtime smoke is host-gated on NVIDIA hardware.
+Strict lint/type checks pass and the non-Neo4j/non-recall suite reports 337 passed, 24 deselected.

 ## Milestone 8 — MCP v2 research interface